 Anti-Mullerian Hormone, shortened to AMH, is a hormone secreted by the growing egg follicle.
 The egg resides within a house of cells called the follicle, which provide the egg with the instructions needed to grow and mature ready for ovulation.
 The level of AMH in the bloodstream is proportionate to the number of eggs that are growing in the ovary giving an indication ovarian reserve.
 AMH testing can be useful in older women who want to conceive and would like assurance that growing eggs are present.

 Despite being manufactured some distance from the ovaries, it is the brain that ultimately controls fertility through secreting key reproductive hormones.
 LH and FSH are two hormones produced in the brain by the pituitary gland, travelling in the bloodstream to the ovaries.
 LH and FSH signal to the egg follicles to produce hormones (such as estradiol) and other factors needed for egg growth and maturation.

 While LH and FSH have different biological actions they are required to act in concert and the ratio of these hormones is key to normal ovarian function, including the timing of the menstrual cycle and normal egg development.
 Testing these hormones in the blood can help to diagnose the causes of irregular menstrual cycles and/or infertility.

-A note on stress
+A note on that thing called stress